 - Degenerative Joint Disease (DJD)

-Prolozone should always be considered as a treatment to address the cause of pain rather than the dangerous treatments involving prescription medications, steroid injections, and especially surgery.
+Prolozone should always be explored as an alternative to risky therapies such as prescription drugs, steroid injections, and especially surgery.

 What to expect

-After our medical provider examines you, she will then prepare and inject the sterile medical Prolozone mixture.
-You will be sitting or lying in a comfortable position.
-There is usually minimal to no pain with the injection.
+Following an examination by our medical provider, they will prepare and inject the sterile medical prolozone mixture.
+You will be seated or lying in a comfortable position.
+Typically, there is little to no pain associated with the injection.
 The response to this treatment varies from person to person and is dependent on the individual’s capacity to recover and the severity of the injury.

 Does my insurance cover prolozone therapy?

 Want to know if you’re a candidate for prolozone?

-Schedule a Complimentary Consultation (in-person or via telehealth) at Wellspring Health Center in Eden Prairie, MN.
+Schedule a Complimentary Consultation (in-person or via phone) at Wellspring Health Center in Eden Prairie, MN.
 Please bring any recent x-rays or diagnostic test results to the complimentary consultation.